SEO & AI Search

 • What matters for GEO:

-• Having a well-optimised Bing Places listing alongside your Google Business Profile.
+• Having a well-optimised Bing Places listing in addition to Google Business.

 • Ensuring your site is fast, crawlable, and uses structured data.